urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/5-cards.md

 request respectively.
 If the `(unit tang)` is null, it's an ack - a positive acknowledgement.
 If the `(unit tang)` is non-null, it's a nack - a negative acknowledgement, and the `tang` contains an error message.
-Gall automatically sends a nack with a traceback if your agent crashes while processing the request, and automatically sends an ack if it does not.
+Gall automatically sends a nack with a stack trace if your agent crashes while processing the request, and automatically sends an ack if it does not.
 Therefore, you would not explicitly produce a `%watch-ack` or `%poke-ack` gift.

 #### Examples